JKincorperated/ustore/README.md

 ```
 import ustore
 ustore.init(".")                                                                                     # Set user storage location to current dir
-register_account("user","pass")  # Make a user with the username user and a password bar
+ustore.register_account("user","pass")                                    # Make a user with the username user and a password bar
-setconfig("user","data","pass")  # Set the config value for the user user to data
+ustore.setconfig("user","data","pass")                                     # Set the config value for the user user to data
-getconfig("user","pass")         # Get the config for the user user
+ustore.getconfig("user","pass")                                                   # Get the config for the user user
-valid_password("user","pass2")    # Check if the user user's password is pass
+ustore.valid_password("user","pass2")                                    # Check if the user user's password is pass
 ```

 ### Documentation